Abathargh/iotsec-sensor-node/README.md

 ### The Connection Manager module

-The Connection Manager module is tasked with the management of the WiFi and MQTT connection anr eventual re-connection.
+The Connection Manager module is tasked with the management of the WiFi and MQTT connection and eventual re-connection.
 It internally uses a struct that can be passed at startup, to save the connection data and leverages it to reconnect if something goes wrong network-wise.

 ### The Service module